Make your own caramel at home with this easy tutorial! This easy Caramel Sauce recipe takes only four simple ingredients and 15 minutes to make.

 - glass jar or container

 #1.
-Place Sugar & Water in a Pot – Place the granulated sugar and water into a pot and stir to combine, but do not stir from this point forward.
+Place Sugar & Water in a Pot – Place the granulated sugar and water into a pot and stir to combine and dissolve, but do not stir from this point forward.
 Stirring will cause the sugar to crystallize which will ruin your caramel.

 It’s best to use a light-colored or white pot so you can easily see the color of the sugar as it’s cooking.